u-boot/u-boot/tools/binman/binman.rst

 Binman does not currently support images that depend on each other.
-For example, if one image creates `fred.bin` and then the next uses this `fred.bin` to produce a final `image.bin`, then the behaviour is undefined.
+For example, if one image creates `fred.bin` and then the next uses this `fred.bin` to produce a final `image.bin`, then the behavior is undefined.
 It may work, or it may produce an error about `fred.bin` being missing, or it may use a version of `fred.bin` from a previous run.